asimay/P5-MPC-Project/README.md

 int  weight_epsi_change_cost = 20;
 ```

-the data plot result examples are shown as below:
+I expand the iterater times to 200 to observe more cases, the data plot result examples are shown as below:

 ![alt text][image4]
 ![alt text][image5]

 #### 6. Output the MPC predicted trajectory and reference trajectory.

+with new tuned parameters, the car runs good in simulation based on `v_ref = 100` condition, and the car speed can run at about **95MPH**.

+The screenshot of simulation as below:

+![alt text][image8]
+![alt text][image9]

 ## Final conclusion: